Up to 50% off sofas & mattresses — limited‑time deals.

 Materials, Construction, and Serviceability

-• Seat support system that doesn’t sag when you sit on the edge
+• Seat support that does not sag when you sit on the edge

-• Cushioning that doesn’t bottom out in your main reclined position
+• Cushioning that stays supportive in your main reclined position

 Action Summary